-The tuition fee is $9,800 for the NPLI Executive Education program; includes housing, curricular materials, and most meals for both the opening and concluding sessions.
+The tuition fee is $10,200 for the NPLI Executive Education program; includes instruction, housing, curricular materials, and most meals for both the opening and concluding sessions.

 Payment is expected before the start of the program.
 Once you have been accepted into the program, we will begin the payment process with the selected candidate.

 The NPLI Executive Education program recognizes that tuition payment is an obstacle for some applicants.
-We have limited state and local fellowship opportunities available to individuals who have applied for and been accepted to this program.
+We have limited fellowship opportunities available to state, local, tribal, and non-profit individuals who have applied for and been accepted to this program.

 Please apply by clicking on the application link in the left side bar.

 Once your application has been received a panel will review it and you will receive notice via email in approximately three weeks as to the status of your application.
 Please be patient with this process.